cabforum/code-signing/docs/CSBR.md

 2. There is clear evidence that the specific method used to generate the Private Key was flawed;
 3. The CA is aware of a demonstrated or proven method that exposes the Applicant's Private Key to compromise;
 4. The CA has previously been notified that the Applicant's Private Key has suffered a Key Compromise using the CA's procedure for revocation request as described in [Section 4.9.3](#493-procedure-for-revocation-request) and [Section 4.9.12](#4912-special-requirements-re-key-compromise);
 5. The Public Key corresponds to an industry-demonstrated weak Private Key.
-For requests submitted on or after June 15 2025, at least the following precautions SHALL be implemented:
+For requests submitted on or after 2027-03-15, at least the following precautions SHALL be implemented:
     1. In the case of Debian weak keys vulnerability (https://wiki.debian.org/SSLkeys), the CA SHALL reject all keys found at https://github.com/cabforum/Debian-weak-keys/ for each key type (e.g. RSA, ECDSA) and size listed in the repository.
 For all other keys meeting the requirements of [Section 6.1.5](#615-key-sizes), with the exception of RSA key sizes greater than 8192 bits, the CA SHALL reject Debian weak keys.
     2. In the case of ROCA vulnerability, the CA SHALL reject keys identified by the tools available at https://github.com/crocs-muni/roca or equivalent.
     3. In the case of Close Primes vulnerability (https://fermatattack.secvuln.info/), the CA SHALL reject weak keys which can be factored within 100 rounds using Fermat’s factorization method.